BenRubi0/Crash-Test/README.md

 # Car crash test
-To build from code, make sure you have visual studio.
+To build from code, make sure you have visual studio, and that you have Crash-Test-master.zip.
+To build from release, make sure you download the CarCrashTest.zip from the release tabs.

 # Code Setup:

+  ## 1: Extract Crash-Test-master.zip

   ## 1: Open the .sln file (BikeTest.sln)